JolietCyborgs4241/cyborg_sensing/README.md

 Behind the scenes, there is a memory management routine running that allocates memory for your program in bigger chunks.
 This is typically referred to as the *heap*.
 The malloc() routine keeps a list of memory addresses it handed out and how big of an area that pointer was associated with.
 If you look at the documentation for the calls to malloc(), you'll see it's pretty much an all or nothing interface as you either get a pointer back meaning you got what you asked for or you get back nothing.
 Likewise, when you call free() with a pointer value you got from a malloc() call, you're also not passing the size of the amount of memory you're freeing, just a pointer to it.
 The free routines looks into a list of pointers that were already handed out, which include how much memory that pointer was pointing to, and marks it internally as being available.
 If you pass a different value, you really gum up the works.
 In the pro world, we refer to that as *heap corruption* and done enough times (or honestly just once), it messes up the lists this library call uses to track, manage, and return memory to the point where it could lose track of some memory (creating a dreaded *leak*) or even worse, it could give out some memory *twice* causing some very, very, very hard to find find data corruption bugs (imagine you had two variables, **x** and **y** and somehow they ended up overlapping the memory used to store what you thought were two very simple, completely distinct variables and when you updated one, you subtly altered the value of the other in a program section far, far away.
 That will be *very* tough to find.

-So the pro tip of the day:  make sure you give back what you got, and only what you got, and only once (because free()ing something more than once will also lead to *heap corruption).
+So the pro tip of the day:  make sure you give back what you got, and only what you got, and only once (because free()ing something more than once will also lead to *heap corruption* - whihc is not good and will usually result in the program crashing or corrupting data, usually in very subtle, very non-obvious, and very hard to find ways).

 Some resources for learning more about C memory management: